-1.All medical marijuana product samples described in these regulations must be analyzed by analytical laboratories licensed by the RIDOH.
+1.All cannabis product samples described in these regulations must be analyzed by analytical laboratories licensed by the RIDOH.

 3.Licensed analytical laboratories must demonstrate the ability to perform the quantitative analytical methods approved by RIDOH, and to provide defensible documentation and quality assurance.

-1.Methods approved by RIDOH for the analysis of cannabinoids and contaminants in medical marijuana products are listed in Table 1.
+1.Methods approved by RIDOH for the analysis of cannabinoids and contaminants in cannabis products are listed in Table 1.
 Equivalent test procedures may be followed if the laboratory has demonstrated the analysis is an acceptable alternative to normally used reference methods to the satisfaction of RIDOH.

 2.Table 1: List of Approved Methods for the Analysis of Cannabinoids and Contaminants.

 Analytical Component (where applicable, notes are listed in parenthesis, and described below in § 6.21(B)(3) of this Part)

 Methodology (where applicable, notes are listed in parenthesis and described below in § 6.21(B)(3) of this Part)

 Agency or Organization (see Definitions § 6.4 of this Part) Procedures (listed in parenthesis and described below in § 6.21(B)(3) of this Part)